Daniel Gordin, M.D., Dr.Med.Sci., Associate Professor, PI

 Via cutting edge methodology (renal haemodynamics, renal and cardiac imaging by BOLD MRI and PET-CT), we aim to detect early haemodynamic, metabolic, and morphological changes that lead to relative tissue hypoxia in the kidney.
-Our recent establishment of a renal lab which includes capabilities of measuring renal function (GFR; glomerular filtration rate, and ERPF; effective renal plasma flow), will enable us to perform these studies.
+Our recent establishment of a renal lab within the FinnDiane which includes capabilities of measuring renal function (GFR; glomerular filtration rate, and ERPF; effective renal plasma flow), will enable us to perform these studies.
 Various interventions, such as maneuvers affecting cardiac autonomic neuropathy as well as pharmacological compounds, will be employed to reverse tissue hypoxia.

 Risk factors for cerebrovascular disease in patients with type 1 diabetes

 Diabetes and ischemic stroke are two major causes of early morbidity and mortality.
 We recently reported a high risk of premature death in individuals with type 1 diabetes, compared to type 2 diabetes and non-diabetic controls, in a large cohort of young individuals who had suffered a first ever stroke.
 The strongest risk factor for mortality was renal disease.